 Bob had his picture taken with Luis before the match.
 That night and all the next day, Bob talked about his night out and what a wonderful time he had.

 Bridge to Dreams is a resident-centered initiative developed by Southbridge Care Homes in partnership with the homes it operates.
 The program encourages seniors to rekindle their passions and encourages them to celebrate life to the fullest.
-This is the third time this year Queensway was able to bring a dream to life.

 “The Bridge to Dreams program is a purposeful way for us to honour our residents in meaningful ways, and together with the direct support of staff, we were able to do just that,” remarked Southbridge Chief Executive Officer Ryan Bell.